home-assistant/home-assistant.io/source/_integrations/ring.markdown

 ## Siren

 - Adds a siren entity for every camera that supports a siren.
 Note the siren will only turn on for 30 seconds before automatically turning off.
-- Adds a sirent entity for chimes to play the test sound.
+- Adds a siren entity for chimes to play the test sound.

 ## Switch

 Once you have enabled the [Ring integration](/integrations/ring), you can start using the switch platform.

 - Motion detection - Switches motion detection on and off for cameras.
 - In-home chime - Switches on and off a mechanical or digital chime connected to a ring doorbell.

 ## Light